Redworth/Humidifier-Project-Mobile-App-Native/README.md

 ## Environment Setup
 Prerequisites:
 - Node.js (LTS or Current) installed.
-Make sure node is in $PATH.
+Make sure node is in $PATH
-- Git installed.
+- Git installed
-- Any editor that supports React Native development.
+- Any editor that supports React Native development
-- Expo Go mobile app (available on Android and iOS).
+- Expo Go mobile app (available on Android and iOS)

 Clone the git repository (https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository).
 Then create a feature branch (https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) to work on the code.